nwolek/stetson-modular-guide/README.md

 ### Quick-start Steps

-1. Press and hold the MODE button for 4 seconds until the red lights flash.
+1. Press and hold the MODE button for 4 seconds until the red lights flash
-2. Press the MODE button again (this time without holding) a few times until the yellow MONO light is on.
+2. Press the MODE button again (this time without holding) a few times until the yellow MONO light is on
 3. Connect the MIDI OUT from your keyboard to the MIDI IN jack at the bottom of the panel using a standard MIDI cable.
-Also make sure your keyboard is powered on.
+Also make sure your keyboard is powered on
-4. Connect the CV jack in the upper right corner of the Pittsburgh Midi 3 to the 1V/O IN jack on the Pittsburgh Synthesizer Box.
+4. Connect the CV jack in the upper right corner of the Pittsburgh Midi 3 to the 1V/O IN jack on the Pittsburgh Synthesizer Box
-5. Connect the MIX OUT on the Synthesizer Box to the Left or Right jack on the Pittsburgh Outs.
+5. Connect the MIX OUT on the Synthesizer Box to the Left or Right jack on the Pittsburgh Outs

 ## Synth Rotek DS-M